Konsider/twine-modified/README.md

 This repository is an **unofficial modified fork** of **TwineJS** (Twine 2), originally by Chris Klimas and contributors.

-It exists because the official Twine app is missing (in my view) a number of quality-of-life features.
-This fork collects those improvements in one place so other people can use them, learn from them, or cherry-pick ideas.
+TwineJS has been around a long time, with many contributors and a long development history — yet plenty of small, practical usability issues still survive release after release.
+I’m a volunteer too and I’m not even a coder — I spent a couple of days fixing the stuff that annoyed me most and I’m sharing this unofficial fork.

-**Project status:** This is a one-off public release of my personal improvements.
-I’m not actively maintaining it long-term.
-Feel free to fork it and continue development if you want.
+**Project status:** This is a public release of my personal improvements.
+I’m not actively maintaining it long-term, but I may push occasional updates.

 **Not affiliated with or endorsed by the official Twine project.**
 Official site: https://twinery.org